 And for some reason, on the deepest level, I knew that I was that beautiful.
 That we all are.
 That as part of the collective whole we are as magical and enchanting as everything that is Nature.
 That in every moment the world is reflecting back to us what we are.

 No matter what we may think of ourselves, whether it may be I’m too tall, overweight, short, unattractive, not smart enough, or not talented enough.
 It’s simply not true.
 We are as magnificent as the bluest sky, as awe-inspiring as the deepest ocean, and as full of hope and promise as the breaking light of day.

 I have no idea where this revelation came from within that moment.
 But it forever changed me.
 It was time to let all of my hang-ups go.
 It was time to be comfortable being me.
-To no longer hold value in other people’s opinions of me.
+It was time to no longer hold value in other people’s opinions of me.

-But all of us have our self-doubts.
-As a Bikram Yoga instructor I hear the doubts and fears of my students every single day.
+All of us have our self-doubts.
+As a yoga instructor I hear the doubts and fears of my students every single day.
 “I’m too old.”
 “I need to lose weight.”
 “I have an injury.”
 These little sound bites of negativity that rush through our head in every instant to keep us from realizing the truth.
 If I could erase every negative thought each student has with thoughts such as, “I am ageless,” or “I am perfect in this moment,” or “I am beginning my healing process,” imagine what could be accomplished.

-So, as you meditate on yourself for 90 minutes each day in the hot room I challenge you to pay attention to the self-talk in your head.
-Try to turn it into something that will empower you, that will help you realize how truly amazing you are.
-Because each one of holds gifts, talents, and beauty that was meant to make this world a better place.
+So, as you meditate on yourself in your hot and drippy yoga class each day, I challenge you to pay attention to the self-talk in your head.
+Try to turn it into something that will empower you and will help you realize how truly amazing you are.
+Each one of holds gifts, talents, and beauty that was meant to make this world a better place.
 Embrace that and the whole Universe will be yours.